Geofencing is a way to check that staff are at the workplace when they record their clock-ins using the Mobile App.

-Usually this is a sign that a GPS signal hasn't been received by the app since moving from the previous location.
+Usually this is a sign that a GPS signal hasn't been received by your device since moving from the previous location.
 There are a number of reasons that might be the case, including if GPS had been turned off on the device for some time.
-In most cases this will update after a short wait, otherwise, closing and opening the app again will update the GPS location.
+In most cases, your phone will only require a short amount of time to acquire a more recent location signal, and closing then opening the app again will force the GPS location to update in Tanda.

 Why are clock-ins not being prevented when offsite?